Geranium robertianum: Description

 The flower has ten stamens in two rings of five; the inner anthers open first.

 Herb-robert is a small, usually biennial but sometimes annual or even short-lived perennial herb that typically grows to about 30 cm (1 ft) tall and broad, or sometimes up to about twice that size.
-Young plants have a very short vegetative stem with effectively a basal rosette of leaves on long (2-5 cm) petioles, while older plants put up flowering stems from the axils of one or more of these basal leaves.
+Young plants have a very short vegetative stem with effectively a basal rosette of leaves on petioles long, while older plants put up flowering stems from the axils of one or more of these basal leaves.
 The flowering stems can arise vertically or sprawl along the ground, and some of them can turn into stolons by putting down roots at the nodes.
 The whole plant is variously hairy, with a mixture of long simple hairs and shorter gland-tipped ones.
 Fresh material has what is often described as a "strong, unpleasant" odour when bruised or uprooted (even to the extent that it is sometimes given the nickname "stinky Bob"), but this property fades with time.
 Its colour can vary from entirely green, to reddish at the nodes or on the stems or leaves, or the whole plant (except the petals) can be bright red, especially when growing in bright sunshine.

 The leaves are typically ternate (as here) or palmate.

-The leaves are arranged alternately along the stems, and are typically divided into three stalked lobes, the lower two of which are further split to produce a 5-lobed (palmate) outline, up to about 11 cm in diameter in the largest, lower leaves.
+The leaves are arranged alternately along the stems, and are typically divided into three stalked lobes, the lower two of which are further split to produce a 5-lobed (palmate) outline, up to about in diameter in the largest, lower leaves.
 The leaflets are deeply lobed and toothed, with a short mucronate tip on each lobe.